USAir Flight 5050

 USAir Flight 5050 was a passenger flight that crashed on takeoff from LaGuardia Airport in Queens, New York.
 As the plane took off from LaGuardia's runway 31, the plane drifted to the left.
 After hearing a loud bang, the pilots attempted to reject the takeoff, but were unable to stop the plane short of the end of the runway.
 The plane continued past the end of the runway and plunged into Bowery Bay.
 Two passengers were killed.

-Aircraft and flight information
+Background

 On September 20, 1989, Flight 5050 was an unscheduled flight operated by USAir to replace the regularly scheduled but cancelled Flight 1846, from LaGuardia Airport to Charlotte Douglas International Airport in North Carolina.
 The flight was operated using a Boeing 737-400 narrow-body jet airliner (registration number N416US).
 The aircraft was originally delivered to Piedmont Airlines on December 23, 1988, and was inherited by USAir when it acquired Piedmont in 1989.
 On the date of the accident, the aircraft had accrued 2,235 flight hours, and was painted in a Piedmont-USAir transition livery.